-Vintage filigree diamond engagement rings are extremely popular at the moment.
+Vintage filigree diamond engagement rings like this one from Blue Nile are extremely popular.
 However, it can be difficult and frustrating to find antique rings in good condition.
 As one of our clients points out:

 "My girlfriend wants a vintage filigree diamond engagement ring.
 We're willing to buy online or from a local jewelry store.
 Thus far, the process is frustrating because most of the vintage rings exhibit heavy signs of wear."